rochoa85/Protocols-Peptide-Binding/README.md

 - Molecular Informatics, 2021
 - Authors: Rodrigo Ochoa, Angel Santiago, Melissa Alegría-Arcos, Lucy Jiménez

+Here we present a set of protocols to dock peptides using a fragment-growing docking protocol for the *de novo* prediction of peptide conformations, a routine to capture descriptors from protein-peptide MD trajectories, and a script to predict observables such as average scoring values.
+As an application, a granzyme B protease was docked to a library of known peptide substrates and random sequences, and each complex was subjected to short MD simulations.
+Then a set of descriptors was calculated to generate a regression model able to predict with enough accuracy binding observables such as average scores from AutoDock Vina.
+The code to run the proposed protocols is available in this repository with some examples of execution.

 **Third-party tools required:**

 These were tested under an Ubuntu 20.04 operating system. **They can be installed using Conda to generate a virtual environment with all the requirements.**